Creator in Buddhism: High gods who are mistaken as creator

 According to Peter Harvey, Buddhism assumes that the universe has no ultimate beginning to it and thus sees no need for a creator god.
 In the early texts, the nearest term to this concept is "Great Brahma" (Maha Brahma), such as in Digha Nikaya 1.18.
 However, "[w]hile being kind and compassionate, none of the brahmās are world-creators."

-In the Pali canon, Buddhism includes the concept of reborn gods.
+In the Pali Canon, Buddhism includes the concept of reborn gods.
 According to this theory, periodically, the physical world system ends and beings of that world system are reborn as gods in lower heavens.
 This too ends, according to Buddhist cosmology, and god Mahabrahma is then born, who is alone.
 He longs for the presence of others, and the other gods are reborn as his ministers and companions.
-In Buddhist suttas, such as DN 1, Mahabrahma forgets his past lives and falsely believes himself to be the Creator, Maker, All-seeing, the Lord.
+In Buddhist suttas, such as DN 1, Mahabrahma forgets his past lives and falsely believes himself to be the Creator, Maker, All-Seeing, Lord.
 This belief, state the Buddhist texts, is then shared by other gods.
 Eventually, however, one of the gods dies and is reborn as human, with the power to remember his previous life.
 He teaches what he remembers from his previous life in lower heaven, that Mahabrahma is the Creator.
 It is this that leads to the human belief in a creator, according to the Pali Canon.

 A similar story of a high god (brahma) who mistakes himself as the all-powerful creator can be seen in the Brahma-nimantanika Sutta (MN 49).
 In this sutta, the Buddha displays his superior knowledge by explaining how a high god named Baka Brahma, who believes himself to be supremely powerful, actually does not know of certain spiritual realms.
 The Buddha also demonstrates his superior psychic power by disappearing from Baka Brahma's sight, to a realm that he cannot reach, and then challenges him to do the same.
 Baka Brahma fails in this, demonstrating the Buddha's superiority.
 The text also depicts Mara, an evil trickster figure, as attempting to support the Brahma's misconception of himself.
 As noted by Michael D. Nichols, MN 49 seems to show that "belief in an eternal creator figure is a devious ploy put forward by the Evil One to mislead humanity, and the implication is that Brahmins who believe in the power and permanence of Brahma have fallen for it."